-Micheline Boucher graduated from the Cotnoir-Capponi school of fashion design in 1966.
+Micheline Boucher graduated from the Cotnoir-Capponi school of fashion design in Montreal in 1966.
 Upon completing her three years of study in couture, she began to train as a model with the Audrey Morris agency, where she worked for five years.
 She then went to work for Constance Brown, who represented her for another five years.

 A working model until the late 1970s, she also used her training in couture to make herself a few eye-catching knitwear pieces.
 In the early 1980s, Jean-Claude Poitras invited her to work with him at Beverini, a division of coat and sportswear manufacturer Auckie Sanft.
 Under the label Micheline Boucher pour Beverini, in 1981 she created a line of handmade knits to go with Poitras’ creations.
 This high-quality knitwear was sold at Lily Simon, Eaton’s and Holt Renfrew.